 How to Get There

-There are only three ways.
+There are only three ways to get to the Grand Canyon Caverns.
 From Kingman, exit Interstate 40 at the Route 66 exit just outside of Kingman.
 Take Rt.
 66 northeast about 65 miles.
 A few miles past Peach Springs is the Grand Canyon Caverns exit.
 From Seligman, exit Interstate 40 and take Rt.
 66 about 25 miles northwest to the Grand Canyon Caverns exit.
 The final way is to arrive by air.
 A 5,200-foot paved airstrip is available for cavern guests.